-When filing your PA extension return:
+When filing your PA-41 return with an extension:

 - Fill in the extension request oval at the top of your PA-41. - If you did not file a Form REV-276, submit a copy of Federal Form 7004 with your PA tax return. - If you electronically filed your federal extension, submit a statement with an explanation and the confirmation number you received. - If you submitted Form REV-276, you do not have to submit the extension paperwork with your PA-41 tax return.